Prom Queen: The Marc Hall Story

-Prom Queen: The Marc Hall Story is a Canadian television film, which aired on CTV in 2004.
-The film is about Marc Hall, a gay Canadian teenager whose legal fight (Marc Hall v.
+Prom Queen: The Marc Hall Story is a 2004 Canadian biographical drama television film directed by John L'Ecuyer and written by Michael MacLennan.
+Aaron Ashmore stars as Marc Hall, a gay Canadian teenager whose legal fight (Marc Hall v.
 Durham Catholic School Board) to bring a same-sex date to his Catholic high school prom made headlines in 2002.
+The film aired on CTV on 1 June 2004.

 Plot

-In Inniston, Marc Hall (Aaron Ashmore) is popular and his sexuality relatively well-accepted by his classmates and later his parents.
+In Inniston, Marc Hall is popular and his sexuality relatively well-accepted by his classmates and later his parents.
 But when he decides to take his boyfriend to the prom as his date, he finds he has stepped over the line straight into the fight of his young life and sends ripples through Canada's media.
 From just an ordinary teenager, he becomes an icon for LGBT rights across the nation when he discovers he is battling discrimination to date whomever he wants within the spotlight of the nation's media.